crispinprojects/talkcalendar/README.md

 ## Speech Synthesis

-I have explored various approaches to incorporating speech into the calendar so that dates, time and event text can be converted into spoken audio.
-The first versions of Talk Calendar used a word concatenation speech synthesizer to play-back pre-recorded English words using common generic words for the event summary (e.g. birthday, anniversary, dentist etc.).
-I have attempted to move away from this approach by using recorded diphones and constructing words from these.
-This is known as diphone speech synthesis and used by speech synthesizers such as [Flite](http://www.festvox.org/flite/).
+I have explored various approaches to incorporating speech into Talk Calendar so that dates, time and event text can be converted into spoken audio.
+The standalone (original) version of Talk Calendar uses a built-in word concatenation speech synthesizer to play-back pre-recorded English words using common generic words for the event summary (e.g. birthday, anniversary, dentist etc.).

-The event summary can be read out with this version of Talk Calendar but the number of words recognised is constrained to common generic words used to describe a personal calendar event such as *anniversary, appointment, birthday, cafe, car, dentist, doctor, driver, family, funeral, holiday, hospital, meeting, party, payment, reminder, restaurant, service, task, television, travel, visit, wedding, work*.
-You can use two or more words for the event summary such as "birthday party", "dentist appointment", "car service" etc. I have been adding some common English first names to the dictionary so that it is possible to readout a first name and birthday e.g. "Fred birthday".
-However, many first names have not yet been implemented and so this feature is far from complete.
-If an event word is not recognised then it is skipped over.
-The audio speech rate (speed) can be changed to help with speech audibility.

-The voice used by Talk Calendar is derivative work based on the diphone collection created by Alan W Black and Kevin A Lenzo which is free for use for any purpose (commercial or otherwise) and subject to the light restrictions [detailed here](https://github.com/hypnaceae/DiphoneSynth/blob/master/diphones_license.txt).
-I have used the same licence for the voice that I have created.
-There is information about recording your own diphones [here](http://festvox.org/bsv/x2401.html) and in the speech synthesis lecture by Professor Alan W Black [here](https://www.youtube.com/watch?v=eDjtEsOvouM&t=1459s).
-Further details of my diphone speech synthesizer can be found [here](https://github.com/crispinprojects/diphone-talker).

-I have been considering using the [Flite](http://www.festvox.org/flite/) free open-source text-to-speech (TTS) engine developed at Carnegie Mellon University (CMU) and the University of Edinburgh.
-Although it is available in the Debian repositories I discovered using [pkgs.org](https://pkgs.org/) that a number of distributions do not have Flite in their repositories and so it cannot be assumed that the [Flite](https://packages.debian.org/bookworm/flite1-dev) speech synthesis shared library is always available and the Flite [API](http://cmuflite.org/doc/flite_7.html#C-example) can be used.
-Currently, Talk Calendar does not reply on the Flite library which may or may not be present in a particular Linux distribution using its own speech synthesizer instead.
+I have explored coding my own speech synthesizer using both the [diphone speech synthesizer](https://github.com/crispinprojects/diphone-talker) approach as used by [Flite](http://www.festvox.org/flite/) and the [formant speech synthesizer](https://github.com/crispinprojects/formant-synthesizer) approach as used by [eSpeak](https://espeak.sourceforge.net/).
+If you check out my project links above you will hear that speech audibility and articulation are not as clear as using either Flite or eSpeak.

+The [Flite](https://packages.debian.org/bookworm/flite1-dev) speech synthesis shared library is available in the Debian repositories and provides an elegant method of incorporating speech synthesis into a C application using the Flite [API](http://cmuflite.org/doc/flite_7.html#C-example).
+The Flite version of Talk Calendar uses this approach.
+Flite is an official Debian package and labelled [DFGS free](https://blends.debian.org/accessibility/tasks/speechsynthesis).
+Unfortunately, the [pkgs.org](https://pkgs.org/) website shows that the Flite speech synthesis shared library is not always available in other Linux distributions.
+If this is the case with your distribution then use the standalone version of Talk Calendar.

-I explored the possibility of using [eSpeak](https://espeak.sourceforge.net/) which is widely available in Linux distributions.
-I discovered a potential eSpeak license compatibility issue in that some of its components may not be compatible with the GTK LGPL v2.1 license.
+I explored the possibility of using Talk Calendar to dispatch speech text to [eSpeak](https://espeak.sourceforge.net/) installed separately on the user system.
+The eSpeak speech synthesizer is widely available in Linux distributions and produces good quality speech with clear articulation.
+However, I am not clear about the license situation regarding some of the eSpeak components.
 For example, the IEEE80.c file [license](https://github.com/espeak-ng/espeak-ng/blob/c1d9341f86eee4b7a0da50712b627d8a76e92fea/src/libespeak-ng/ieee80.c) says "Copyright (C) 1989-1991 Apple Computer, Inc." which is very strange given that espeak has a GPL v3 [license](https://espeak.sourceforge.net/license.html).
 This is discussed further in the forum post [here](https://opensource.stackexchange.com/questions/11545/possibilities-to-use-a-gpl-v3-licensed-library-in-a-closed-source-game).
-Consequently, I decided not to use eSpeak.
-I have also been working on a formant speech synthesizer the technique used by eSpeak.
-More details of this formant speech synthesizer approach can be found [here](https://github.com/crispinprojects/formant-synthesizer).

 ### Audio Thread